 Although 16-year-olds are only allowed to vote in local elections, some feel it is necessary to lower the voting age in all elections.
 Many people against reducing the voting age claim that younger people vote based on popularity or current trends, but research shows that younger voters don’t upset the political balance.

-In 1988, per the constitution, Brazil lowered the general voting age from 18 down to 16.
+In 1988, Brazil lowered the general voting age from 18 to 16 per the constitution.
 The 1989 presidential election was the first one with the lowered voting age.
-In Brazil, people who are 16 to 17 years old are not required to vote.
+In Brazil, people 16 to 17 years old are not required to vote.
 It is considered optional.
-To be eligible to vote, they must turn 16 years old before May 31 if it’s an election year.
+To be eligible to vote, they must turn 16 before May 31 if it’s an election year.
 If they turn 16 after that date, they cannot vote until they turn 17.
-Once they turn 18 years old, until they are 70 years old, they must vote.
+Once they turn 18, until they are 70, they must vote in Brazil.

 Starting in October of 2007, Scotland adopted a policy that favored lowering the voting age to 16.
-This vote for this policy was unanimous, but this doesn’t mean that it took place right away because it had to be approved by the Scottish Parliament.
+This vote for this policy was unanimous, but this doesn’t mean it took place immediately because it had to be approved by the Scottish Parliament.

 In June 2013, it was approved to lower the voting age to 16 for the Scottish independence referendum.
 In June 2015, the Parliament voted to lower the age to 16 for voting in the Scottish Parliament and all local government elections.

 The voting age was lowered to 16 for all local elections in November 2013.
 This proposal was widely supported throughout the country.
 In January 2018, the voting age for European Parliament, referenda, and the general election was also lowered to 16.
-It was in March 2018 that the Parliament voted to amend the constitution with the lower voting age.
+It was in March 2018 that the Parliament voted to amend the Constitution with a lower voting age.

 Isle of Man